logo

 The Science Behind an Apple a Day

-The Science Behind an Apple a Day Nancy A. Palermo MD Everyone knows the saying” An apple a day keeps the doctor away” but current research into the power of food shows there are real reasons this powerful fruit might just reduce your doctor visits.
-Apples are nutritional power houses providing 4 gm of fiber, Vitamin C, and K but more importantly one apple can provide 22% of the phenolic antioxidants.
-Antioxidants are compounds that help to neutralize free radicals in the body which can lead to tissue damage.
-Getting sufficient antioxidants is associated with reduction in cancer cell proliferation, reduction in damage to our DNA, reduction of lipid oxidation and cholesterol reduction leading to reduction in cancer and heart disease.
-One medium size apple contains less than 100...
+The Science Behind an Apple a Day Nancy A. Palermo MD Everyone knows the saying,” An apple a day keeps the doctor away.”
+While this cliché may not be entirely true, there is enough evidence that apples have nutritional value to be considered health-promoting food.
+Current research into the power of food shows there are real reasons this powerful fruit might just reduce your doctor’s visits.
+Apples are nutritional powerhouses.
+Providing 4 gm of fiber, Vitamin C, and K, but more importantly, one apple can provide 22% of the phenolic antioxidants.
+Antioxidants are compounds that help to neutralize free radicals in the body, which can lead to tissue damage.
+Getting sufficient antioxidants is associated with a reduction in cancer cell proliferation, a reduction in damage to our DNA, a reduction...

 Subscribe!